Board of Trustees

 BOARD OF TRUSTEES

-LAURA CHENEY, White Salmon, WA.
-A longtime resident of White Salmon and closely involved with the family lumber business, Laura graduated from the University of Oregon with a BA in Social Science and from The Katherine Gibbs School one-year administrative secretarial program for college graduates in New York City.
+LAURA CHENEY, White Salmon, WA. is a longtime resident of White Salmon and closely involved with the family lumber business, Laura graduated from the University of Oregon with a BA in Social Science and from The Katherine Gibbs School one-year administrative secretarial program for college graduates in New York City.
 She and husband John lived in Omaha, Nebraska, where she worked as secretary to the vice president of a brokerage firm while John completed his tour with the Navy at SAC Headquarters.
-Living in White Salmon since 1972, they raised three children while being active in the community.
+Living in White Salmon since 1972, they raised three children while being active in the Community.
 Laura volunteered for 10 years with the Boy Scouts of America, holding various positions from den leader to Mid-Columbia District Commissioner.
 She participated in bringing AYSO soccer to White Salmon as well as PTA, serving as president for 2 years.
 She served as Klickitat County Chair for the Republican Party from 2001 through 2011.
-Interested in the arts, she is a member of the Portland Art Museum and president of a foundation whose focus is gifting to the arts world annually.
+Interested in the arts, she and husband John are members of the Portland Art Museum and involved in a foundation whose focus is gifting to the arts annually.

 IAN GRABENHORST, Yakima, WA, is a lifelong educator, his last ten years serving as Assistant Superintendent for Educational Programs at Educational Services District 105 in Yakima before retiring June 2014.
 Previous to ESD 105, he served as superintendent of schools for Goldendale School District from 1992-2004.
 It was during his stay in Goldendale that Ian and his wife Cheri became members of Maryhill Museum of Art.
 During 40 years as an educator in Oregon and Washington, he has been actively involved in civic organizations, and has served on a number of boards.
 Ian always kept the arts a priority, bringing artist-in-residents into the schools, integrating the arts with academic subjects, and actively pursuing and securing federal arts grants for supporting and developing the arts in the ESD 105 region.
 Ian and Cheri have three grown, married children and one grandson.
-Two and live work in Portland, OR, and one in Yakima, WA.
 One of his favorite memories as a child growing up in his grandmother’s house in Condon, Oregon was her story about meeting Queen Marie from Romania when she visited and dedicated the museum in 1926.

 BYRON HENRY, Vancouver, WA, is a retired pharmacist.
 He worked for over 40 years in SW Washington and NW Oregon and had an instrumental role in the development of Hi-School Pharmacy/Bolger Pharmacy, a chain of drug/variety/hardware stores.
-He was born and raised in Eastern Washington and attended Washington State University where he met Sue, his wife of 49 years.
-They have two grown sons and three grandchildren.
-Byron served on the Clark County Boards of Columbia United Providers and the Human Services Council and was also active in the Boy Scouts of America.
-He is currently serving his sixth term as Treasurer of the Native American Art Council of the Portland Art Museum.
+He was born and raised in Eastern Washington and attended Washington State University where he met Sue, his wife of 52 years.
+They have two grown sons and four grandchildren.
+Byron served on the Clark County Boards of Columbia United Providers and the Human Services Council, as Treasurer of the Native American Art Council of the Portland Art Museum and was also active in the Boy Scouts of America.
 Byron and Sue have a deep interest in Native American and Pacific Rim culture and art and have been active members of the Portland Art Museum’s Native American Art Council for many years.
 Byron has an interest in the native people and geological history of the Columbia River Gorge that began at an early age when he observed Indians fishing off of the platforms at Celilo before the construction of The Dalles Dam.

-JIM McCREIGHT, Beaverton, OR, is serving his 7th term on the Maryhill board.
-Jim has served as president of the Beaverton Arts Commission, Beaverton Arts Foundation, Beaverton Chamber of Commerce, and is President/Chairman Emeritus of the Museum Trustee Association.
+JIM McCREIGHT, Beaverton, OR, has served as president of the Beaverton Arts Commission, Beaverton Arts Foundation, Beaverton Chamber of Commerce and is President/Chairman Emeritus of the Museum Trustee Association.
 He served as a trustee at The High Desert Museum in Bend, Oregon 2005-2013.
 Service on Maryhill committees includes Executive, Finance, Strategic Planning and Development.
-Jim joined the Maryhill Board in 1995, served as treasurer in 1998, and was president from 1999 to 2002.
+Jim joined the Maryhill Board of Trustees in 1995, served as treasurer in 1998 and was president from 1999 to 2002.
+He retired from board service in 2004 but again returned to service from 2005 to 2014.
+He retired again and returned to service on the Board of Trustees in 2015.
 Jim has a B.S. degree in history from Portland State University.
-He is currently Director of Strategic Partnership, Oregon Technology Business Center, Portland, OR.
+He is currently Director of Strategic Partnership, Oregon Technology Business Center in Beaverton, OR.

-MICHAEL OROS, Aloha, OR, is originally from Transylvania area in Romania and has called Oregon home-base since 1990.
-An avid traveler of 50+ countries, his travel forms the foundation which further fuels his passion for people, culture and history.
-Michael is the President of Romanian-American Society (non-profit org), and has a long history of community involvement dating to high school days when he started the English Second Language Buddy program and was a student Ambassador in college.
-In the past 13 years Michael has been involved in many technology and industry initiatives at Intel and with the industry, serving as advisor to technology companies and several non-profit standards organizations around the world.
-Michael holds an M.B.A. and B.S. in International Business from US International University, maintains a feverish passion for technology and occasionally he still plays a game of tennis.
+MICHAEL OROS, Aloha, OR, is originally from Transylvania, Romania and has called Oregon home-base since 1990.
+An avid traveler of 6 continents and 80+ countries forms the foundation which further fuels his passion for people, culture and history.
+Michael is the President of Romanian-American Society (non-profit org), and has a long history of community involvement dating back to college as a student Ambassador and even high school days where he started the English Second Language Buddy program in Oregon.
+For more than 20 years Michael has been a leader in revolutionary technologies and initiatives at SNIA as Executive Director, at Intel and with the industry, serving as advisor to the top global technology companies, standard bodies and government organizations around the world.
+Michael holds an M.B.A. and B.S. in International Business from US International University, and maintains a feverish passion for technology and the promise it holds for humanity’s advancement.
+He still plays a competitive game of tennis, enjoys diving and now holds a Somm Certification along with his traditional old world wine making skills.

 JURIS SARINS, White Salmon, WA, was born in Germany in 1948 to Latvian parents who encouraged his scientific and artistic development.
 He was educated in New York City and graduated from Pratt Institute with a BS in Chemistry in 1973.
 He pursued a career in metal refining, working for AMAX’s Carteret, N.J. smelter until 1986.
 Juris then purchased an art gallery, the Artists Center in Flemington, N.J. where he retailed original and limited edition reproductions, and provided framing services and custom stained glass.
 During that time he earned a Certification in Picture Framing and attended TAAPI seminars on conservation of paper art and artifacts.
 In 1995 Juris joined Sipi Metals Corp., Chicago where he was appointed VP, Technical Director in 2001 and where he later retired.
 During his tenure at Sipi Metals, Juris assisted the Chicago Art Institute in the characterization of their bronze artifacts, and in 2006 was asked to join the Institute’s Committee on Conservation, on which he still serves.
 He and his wife, Jo Dean, live in White Salmon, WA.